-4.4.
-NOTIFICATION TO PROPOSERS
+4.4 NOTIFICATION TO PROPOSERS

-COMMERCE will notify the Apparently Successful Bidder of their selection in writing upon completion of the evaluation process.
-Individuals or firms whose proposals were not selected for further negotiation or award will be notified separately by e-mail.
+COMMERCE will notify the Apparent Successful Contractor(s) of their selection in writing upon completion of the evaluation process.
+Proposers who were not selected for further negotiation or award will be notified separately by e-mail.

-4.5.
-DEBRIEFING OF UNSUCCESSFUL PROPOSERS
+4.5 DEBRIEFING OF UNSUCCESSFUL PROPOSERS

-Any Consultant who has submitted a proposal and been notified that they were not selected for contract award may request a debriefing.
-The request for a debriefing conference must be received by the RFP Coordinator within three (3) business days after the Unsuccessful Consultant Notification is e-mailed or faxed to the Consultant.
-Debriefing requests must be received by the RFP Coordinator no later than 5:00 PM, local time, in Olympia, Washington, on the third business day following the transmittal of the Unsuccessful Consultant Notification.
+Any Proposer who has submitted a proposal and received notice that they were not selected for contract award may request a debriefing.
+The request for a debriefing conference must be received by the RFP Coordinator within three (3) business days after the Unsuccessful Proposer Notification is e-mailed or faxed to the Proposer.
+Debriefing requests must be received by the RFP Coordinator no later than 5:00 PM, local time, in Olympia, Washington, on the third business day following the transmittal of the Unsuccessful Proposer Notification.
 The debriefing must be scheduled within three (3) business days of the request.

-Discussion at the debriefing conference will be limited to the following:
+Discussion at the debriefing conference is strictly limited to the following:

-- Evaluation and scoring of the firm's proposal; - Critique of the proposal based on the evaluation: - Review of proposer's final score in comparison with other final scores without identifying the other firms or reviewing their proposals.
+- Evaluation and scoring of that Proposer's proposal; - Any written comments from evaluators; - Review of proposer's final score in comparison with the other final scores without identifying the other Proposers or reviewing their proposals.

-Comparisons between proposals or evaluations of the other proposals will not be allowed.
-Debriefing conferences may be conducted in person or on the telephone and will be scheduled for a maximum of one hour.
+Comparisons between proposals or evaluations of the other proposals is not allowed.
+Debriefing conferences may be conducted on the telephone or by other electronic means and will be scheduled for a maximum of thirty (30) minutes.

-4.6.
-PROTEST PROCEDURE
+4.6 PROTEST PROCEDURE

-Protests may be made only by Consultants who submitted a response to this solicitation document and who have participated in a debriefing conference.
-Upon completing the debriefing conference, the Consultant is allowed five (5) business days to file a protest of the acquisition with the RFP Coordinator.
+Protests may be made only by Proposers who submitted a response to this solicitation document and who have participated in a debriefing conference.
+Upon completing the debriefing conference, the Proposer is allowed five (5) business days to file a protest with the RFP Coordinator.
 Protests must be received by the RFP Coordinator no later than 5:00 PM, local time, in Olympia, Washington on the fifth business day following the debriefing.
-Protests may be submitted by e-mail or facsimile, but must then be followed by the document with an original signature.
+Protests must be submitted by email.

-Consultants protesting this procurement shall follow the procedures described below.
+Proposers protesting this procurement shall follow the procedures described below.
 Protests that do not follow these procedures shall not be considered.
-This protest procedure constitutes the sole administrative remedy available to Consultants under this procurement.
+This protest procedure constitutes the sole administrative remedy available to Proposers under this procurement.

 All protests must be in writing, addressed to the RFP Coordinator, and signed by the protesting party or an authorized Agent.
-The protest must state the RFP number, the grounds for the protest with specific facts and complete statements of the action(s) being protested.
+The protest must state the RFP number, the grounds for the protest from the list below with specific facts and complete statements of the action(s) being protested.
 A description of the relief or corrective action being requested should also be included.